DR JOHN HALLIDAY

 Dr Halliday’s areas of interest are broad, including; the diagnostic work-up and management of inflammatory bowel disease; coeliac disease;

 viral hepatitis and other liver diseases; and the management of irritable bowel syndrome.
-He consults privately at Epworth Hospital in Richmond and provides a daily, personal inpatient service for all acute gastroenterology related diseases.
+He consults privately at Epworth Hospital in Richmond.
 He is available for open access colonoscopy and gastroscopy.

 PROFESSIONAL LIFE